isabella232/offer-decisioning.en/help/offer-library/using/about-the-offer-library.md

 The main steps to create offers are as follows:

 1. Create **placements**.
-Placements are a containers that will be used to showcase your offers.
+Placements are containers that will be used to showcase your offers.
 You can, for example, create a placement that will be dedicated to offers in the image format only, and situated to the top of your messages.
 See [](../../offer-library/using/creating-placements.md).

 1. Create **decision rules** that will specify the conditions under which the offers will be presented.
 See [](../../offer-library/using/creating-decision-rules.md).